mcstitzer/maize_genomic_ecosystem/mnase/README.md

 ## the output in v4 coordinates are ```AP.bfthresh1.1.MNaseHS.Ranges.AGPv4.bed``` and ```RP.bfthresh1.1.MNaseHS.Ranges.AGPv4.bed```
 I included these files in this repo because I am not sure of the reproducibility of the ensembl conversion

+### Then, the order of operations is
+1. `mnase_te_flanking.sh` to find overlaps between the the TE, flanking sequence, and MNase hypersensitive regions
+2. `subset_mnase_by_TEID.R` to count overlaps for each TE copy